WSDOT/BridgeLink/Documentation/src/CommonInputParameters.md

 Common Input Parameters {#common_input_parameters}
 =======================
-Station, offset, bearing, and angle are common input parameters used in many of the BridgeLink appliccations.
+Station, offset, bearing, and angle are common input parameters used in many of the BridgeLink applications.
 These parameters can be input with simple decimal values or in common engineering format.

 Notation
 --------